Your Love (Jisoo song): Lyrics and production

 "Your Love" has been described as an "effervescent declaration of the pure exhilaration of love" featuring "pulsing synths meant for getting lost on the dance floor".
 While Jisoo considered performing the song in Korean, she felt the English lyrics were "well-crafted to capture the mood" and ultimately recorded the track in English.
-She "thoroughly analyze[d] the hidden meanings" to ensure that the lyrics’ essence was "well conveyed during the recording".
+She "thoroughly analyze[d] the hidden meanings" to ensure that the lyrics' essence was "well conveyed during the recording".

 Critical reception

-Crystal Bell of NME described "Your Love" as a "propulsive pop ballad" and praised Jisoo for "stretching her range and vulnerability," delivering the emotional beats entirely in English.
-Billboards Jeff Benjamin ranked it the third-best track on Amortage, highlighting its "classic, singalong-style chorus" for amplifying the song’s euphoric energy.
-Benjamin further praised the lyrics' emotional depth and Jisoo’s contribution to the English songwriting.
+Crystal Bell of NME described "Your Love" as a "propulsive pop ballad" and praised Jisoo for "stretching her range and vulnerability", delivering the emotional beats entirely in English.
+Billboards Jeff Benjamin ranked it the third-best track on Amortage, highlighting its "classic, singalong-style chorus" for amplifying the song's euphoric energy.
+Benjamin further praised the lyrics' emotional depth and Jisoo's contribution to the English songwriting.
 The New York Times called the song "the most effective" track on Amortage, likening it to Katy Perry's earlier work and praising its blend of "sweetness with ambition and gloss" as a nod to a "simpler, and perhaps more sustainable, kind of hugeness."
-In its review, ScreenRant singled out "Your Love" as the standout track of the EP, applauding Jisoo’s husky voice and noting that the English lyrics pair beautifully with her vocal tone in what they described as "a sickeningly sweet love song".
+In its review, Screen Rant singled out "Your Love" as the standout track of the EP, applauding Jisoo's husky voice and noting that the English lyrics pair beautifully with her vocal tone in what they described as "a sickeningly sweet love song".